O3A View Sync

 If the connection is local (so the Remote Host text box says "localhost") a "Browse" button is available.

 The View application reads the video directly; it is not streamed from the DAW plugin.
+Consequently, the View application needs permission to access the file, which may need changes to be made in macOS Settings.
+Also, if the View application is running on a remote machine, the filename needs to be correct for that machine, not the one running the plugin.
 The status of the video will be shown in the main status box in the middle of the user interface.

 Once open, the video can be synchronized with the audio in the DAW.
 This allows audio to be edited "to picture" for both classic film and 360 video for Virtual Reality.

 Basic time synchronization is made between the time within the DAW's project timeline and the video time.
 For instance, if the DAW project is ten seconds in from the start of the project, video from ten seconds in will be shown.

 However, you may not want to place the audio for the video at the start of the DAW project.
 To allow this, the Video Coarse control allows the video and audio to be offset by a large interval.

 There may also be synchronization issues between audio and video, for instance because of a latent audio stack.
 To compensate for this, the Video Fine control can be used to make small shifts to the offset.
 In fact, the coarse and fine controls are just added together before they are used; two controls are provided for convenience.